changqiong/changqiong.github.io/_pages/Services.md

 * IET Image Processing 2023
 * Mechanical Systems and Signal Processing (MSSP) 2023
 * IEEE Transactions on Intelligent Transportation Systems (TITS) 2024
-* IEEE Transactions on Circuits and Systems for Video Technology (TCSVT) 2020,2021
+* IEEE Transactions on Circuits and Systems for Video Technology (TCSVT) 2020,2021,2024

 ### Conference
 *  International Conference on Database Systems for Advanced Applications (DASFAA) 2024.
+*  International Joint Conference on Neural Networks (IJCNN) 2025.
 *  International Conference on Intelligent Robots and Systems (IROS) 2024.
 *  IEEE International Conference on Robotics and Automation (ICRA) 2024.
 *  IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP) 2024,2025.